Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 <h3>triggerProductImpressionsEvent();</h3>
 <p>Send a product-impressions-ecommerce event to Universal Analytics via the dataLayer.</p>
-<p>When call this method make sure, you have access to your products displayed details.</p>
+<p>When calling this method make sure, you have access to your products displayed details.</p>
 <p>Arguments: productImpressionsEvent<UniversalAnalyticsEcommerceProductImpressionsEvent></p>
 <p>UniversalAnalyticsEcommerceProductImpressionsEvent Interface</p>